Initial Programs Performance Data

 4. Ability of Completers to Be Hired in the Positions for Which They Were Prepared

 As this table shows, the job market for teachers continues to be very hot.
 A decade ago, most of our program graduates needed to leave Michigan in order to find jobs.
-These days, our graduates have many more options–and a lot more of them are choosing to stay in Michigan (60%, in fact).
-What’s more, the average starting salary for a MSU-prepared educators was 10% higher in the spring of 2022 than in the spring of 2019.
+These days, our graduates have many more options–and a lot more of them are choosing to stay in Michigan (about 70%, on average).
+What’s more, the average starting salary for a MSU-prepared educator is up over 10% across the past decade and continues to climb year-by-year.

 5. Racial Diversity of Entering Cohorts and Completers

-Like most other teacher preparation programs, the number of candidates who enroll in and complete our programs has decreased drastically over the past decade.
-We need to do a better job of supporting our candidates throughout their time in our program–from when they first walk onto campus until the time they leave us as certified teachers.
+That said, we need to do a better job of supporting our candidates throughout their time in our program–from when they first walk onto campus until the time they leave us as certified teachers.
+We still have relatively high attrition rates from the introductory education courses to coursework and clinical experiences later in the program.

 6. Cost of Attendance